German Bank Account

 You can open the most modern bank account right now with N26.
-While most German banks still seem to be stuck in the 20th century (a lot of paperwork, physical locations with long queues, only in German, etc.) N26 truly brings banking to your smartphone and computer.
+While most German banks still seem to be stuck in the 20th century (a lot of paperwork, physical locations with long queues, only in German, etc.) N26 brings banking to your smartphone and computer.

 Signing up with N26 can be done completely online and without sending any papers.
 Also it does not take more than 10 minutes to go through the whole signup process.

 Oh yes, and a major advantage is that the whole process is also in English (alternatively also in Spanish, French and Italian)!
 That is a huge thing, as we know the struggle with other banks and their completely German sign up process.

 Furthermore opening a N26 bank account is completely free of charge and inlcudes a free Maestro card & a free Mastercard credit card.